I am excited to update that the first full draft of my naval historical fiction novel Sic Parvis Magna is in the hands of my editor!

 Oh … and if you enjoy reading this, please consider signing up for my newsletter.
-There will be some pre-release and release things that I will be doing for the novel.
+Aside from getting the full first chapter after it is edited, there will be some pre-release promotions that I will be doing for the novel!

 “Francis!” shouted Marjorie.